List of biblical figures identified in extra-biblical sources: New Testament

 By far the most important and most detailed sources for first-century Jewish history are the works of Jewish historian Flavius Josephus (37 – c.
-100 AD).
+100 CE).
 These books mention many of the same prominent political figures as the New Testament books and are crucial for understanding the historical background of the emergence of Christianity.
 Josephus also mentions Jesus and the execution of John the Baptist although he was not a contemporary of either.
 Apart from Josephus, information about some New Testament figures comes from Roman historians such as Tacitus and Suetonius and from ancient coins and inscriptions.